JeringTech/Markdig.Extensions.FlexiBlocks/Specs/SectionsSpecs.md

 </section>
 ````````````````````````````````

-Auto generation of IDs can be disabled by setting `SectionExtensionOptions.DefaultSectionBlockOptions.GenerateIdentifier` to `false`:
+Auto generation of IDs can be disabled by setting `SectionsExtensionOptions.DefaultSectionBlockOptions.GenerateIdentifier` to `false`:

 ```````````````````````````````` options
 {